Bonnie Bassler: Research

 During her postdoctoral research, Bassler experimented with genetic manipulation of bioluminescent genes in V. harveyi bacteria and discovered that this bacteria had multiple molecules for quorum sensing.
 She found that these bacteria use quorum sensing to turn on and off a large number of genes in response to communications from other bacteria.
 These communications and responses allow bacteria of the same species and of different species to cooperate in a similar manner to multi-cellular organisms.
-She extended this research in series of experiments leading to the discovery that boron binding is used as a co-factor in communication.
+She extended this research in a series of experiments leading to the discovery that boron binding is used as a co-factor in communication.
 Boron is found in abundance in the oceans where V. harveyi is found.

 Bassler's lab focuses on intra- and inter-species communication, self versus non-self recognition, information transferring, and population level cooperation.
 Research topics include: How bacteria distinguish self from other: ligand-receptor interactions, Dynamics: small RNA regulation of quorum sensing, Biofilms under flow and the public goods dilemma, Manipulation of quorum sensing on demand, and microbiome quorum sensing and inter-kingdom communication.